sapcc/helm-charts/system/kube-monitoring/charts/prometheus-frontend/README.md

 ### Severity

   * `critical` Human action required.
 Situation requires attention as soon as possible.
+      **Note**: Critical alerts will page the managed service colleagues at any time.
   * `warning` Human action required.
 Situation requires attention but can wait for regular business hours.
   * `info` Alert does not require immediate attention.